top of page

 What other options were considered as solutions to our needs?

-How was the $13,995,000 bond amount determined?
+How was the $12,995,000 bond amount determined?

 The district has partnered with CWP Architects and BD Construction to help us obtain accurate budget numbers for this project.
 BD used current and historical cost data for similar education addition and renovation projects in our region to help the school set the bond amount.
 After the bond passes, all divisions of work will be put out for bid.
-The final bond amount cannot exceed $13,995,000.
+The final bond amount cannot exceed $12,995,000.

 What will happen with the swimming pool?

 The Village of Palmer has deeded the parcel of the swimming pool to Palmer Public Schools.
 The Village of Palmer is in the process of relocating the pool.
 The current pool property will be part of the paved parking lot.
+We have had preliminary discussions with a local community member to remove the concrete at no cost to the District.

 Were other funding sources, like grants or federal funds, considered for this project?

-The district will pursue every available funding opportunity to reduce the bond amount and has already begun discussing potential grants, donations and sponsorships to help offset costs..
+The district will pursue every available funding opportunity to reduce the bond amount and has already begun discussing potential grants, donations and sponsorships to help offset costs.
 Most grant applications require a shovel-ready project, meaning we must demonstrate funding support from the community along with detailed architectural plans to show exactly how we will use the funding.

-Typically, schools begin to apply for grants during the architecture design phase of a project, which in our case will be over the summer following the successful passage of the bond.
+Typically, schools begin to apply for grants during the architecture design phase of a project, which in our case will be the six months following the successful passage of the bond.
 The district has time to further pursue promising grants after the bond passes.
 These funding sources can be used to pay off the bond earlier.
-Because bonds are issued in series (and not all at once), grant dollars that are received later in the process can reduce the amount of the bond accordingly.
+Because bonds are issued in multiple series (and not all at once), grant dollars that are received later in the process can reduce the amount of the bond accordingly.

 Why should I vote for a school addition if I don’t have kids in school?